motherjones/simple-slider/README.md

 Once you've got these headers and some data in the spreadsheet, you're basically done.
 Super simple, right?

 ### 2a) Give your slider content with JSON

-If you don't want a Google spreadsheet to power your slider, you can instead use JSON directly.
-It looks like this:
+If you don't want a Google spreadsheet to power your slider, you can instead use JSON directly, which will look like this:

 ```